conterra/mapapps-url-transparency/README.md

 change the opacity a URL extension will be generated.
 This way it is possible to pass an application with user-defined transparencies of layers.

+❗️ This bundle is no longer needed for map.apps line 4 apps.
+From map.apps 4.5.0 on, transferring transparency set by a user, is a map.apps core functionality. ❗️

 Installation Guide
 ------------------
 **Requirement: map.apps @^3.1.4**